 The scope when organising a Blog Tour is huge.
 Both in terms of how many people you can reach, but also in the kind of content you’re getting out there.
 Q&As with the author work really well, as do giveaways and competitions.
 The review coverage you garner is also incredibly useful for endorsements on future editions of the book, or for general use on social media and press releases.
 A lot of book bloggers are happy to take part in exchange for a copy of the book, on the understanding that the review will be genuine, so this kind of promotion can also be particularly useful for campaigns with a small budget.

 Earlier this year I organised a ‘cover reveal’ with a very popular Instagrammer.
 The publisher paid the Instagrammer a small amount of money to post a picture of the cover image six months ahead of publication, as well as a number of Instagram stories.
 This was the first time the cover had been shown online and we managed to create real pre-publication buzz online.
 As the book was fiction it went down particularly well with that particular online literary community.
 In just two days the main grid post had gained over 3000 likes and over 20,000 impressions.

 This kind of book promotion is particularly beneficial when working with fiction, but it can also work well with commercial non-fiction.
 If you’re looking at an alternative way to publicise a book, and traditional forms of publicity don’t seem appropriate or possible, a Blog Tour is an excellent option.
 Bloggers and bookish Instagrammers have engaged followings, full of people desperate for their next book recommendation.
 They are an audience waiting for you to put your book in front of them.

-BookMachine Works is the agency arm of BookMachine.
-We create outstanding events and unrivalled marketing campaigns for the publishing industry.
+The BookMachine agency creates outstanding events and unrivalled marketing campaigns for the publishing industry.
 The team will be taking on new projects from January 2020, so please let us know if we might help you from then.